The First Aid Arts Toolkit

-The Healing Arts Toolkit (HAT) contains First Aid Arts' HAT Curriculum with all the art materials required for facilitating a group with up to 10 people.
-The curriculum is a facilitator's handbook for twelve trauma-informed multimodal arts-based activities that create opportunities for creative expression, integration, and healing.
-Each HAT activity facilitates the development of core psychosocial skills including emotional regulation, self-awareness, and interpersonal relationships.
+Our toolkit contains the First Aid Arts' Curriculum with the art materials required for facilitating a group with up to 10 people.
+The curriculum is a facilitator's handbook for trauma-informed multimodal arts-based activities that create opportunities for creative expression, integration, and healing.
+Each activity facilitates the development of core psychosocial skills including emotional regulation, self-awareness, and interpersonal relationships.
 A comprehensive overview on trauma and the arts, guidelines for facilitating the activities, and ideas for adaptation and implementation are included in the curriculum.
-The HAT curriculum has been developed in consultation with trauma therapists, psychologists, creative art therapists, fieldworkers, and arts organizations.
+Our curriculum has been developed in consultation with trauma therapists, psychologists, creative art therapists, fieldworkers, and arts organizations.
 Click here for a preview of the curriculum.

 First Aid Arts provides necessary skills to facilitate empathy, attachment, connection, creativity, and a renewed sense of vitality for care providers working within trauma affected communities.
 Their curriculum is well-researched, tested, and flexible enough to meet the needs of organizations.

 Dr. Nisha Sajnani, Director of Global Interdisciplinary Studies, Coordinator of the Clinical Mental Health Counseling: Drama Therapy MA, and Advisor in the Expressive Therapies PhD program at Lesley University

 The Healing Arts Toolkit is one of the most extensive and user-friendly resource manuals on expressive arts and psychosocial support I have seen.
 Using a trauma informed lens, it provides psychoeducational information and a set of tool-box expressive arts activities that can be adapted and used in different settings and contexts.
 It also provides guidelines on how to use the activities in a Do No Harm manner that supports sustainable development response to crisis and trauma.